idekerlab/diffusiond/README.md

 The body must be a CX document containing the network, and is encoded as JSON.

 The heatvector can be encoded as node attributes within the network (as Doubles in the range 0..1) or as a query string parameter.
-If it is encode in the network, nodes having heat values must provide the value in "diffusion_input" node attribute.
+If it is encoded in the network, nodes having heat values must provide the value in "diffusion_input" node attribute.
 An alternate node attribute name can be specified as a query string parameter.

 ###Query String Parameters